Title: The Girl with the Silver Eyes

 The story was definitely written in an older style, with long paragraphs and a lot of straight-out telling instead of showing through action and dialogue.
 The narration was more distant, too, not up-close and emotion-rife like I’m used to in modern fiction.
 I didn’t mind, though, either as a kid or a teen.

 The Girl with the Silver Eyes was published in 1980, so it’s basically a middle grade book written before middle grade was a genre.
 I liked the story as a teen (although some of that might be due to nostalgia), but loved it as a kid.
 It’s a sweet, quick read with a theme that transcends age.
-I invite you to read it for yourself, and if you know a bibliophile in the 8-10 years old range, you might recommend it to her, too.
+I invite you to read it for yourself, and if you know a bibliophile in the 8-10 years old range, you might recommend it to them, too.